uv-software/KvaserCAN-Wrapper/README.md

 ### Trademarks

-Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries.
+Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries. \
+All other company, product and service names mentioned herein are trademarks, registered trademarks or service marks of their respective owners.

 ### Hazard Note